-The State of Florida, Department of Law Enforcement (FDLE) has received an award from the United States Department of Justice (USDOJ) in the amount of \$10,711,104 for the Edward Byrne Memorial Justice Assistance Grant (JAG).
+The State of Florida, Department of Law Enforcement (FDLE) has received an award from the United States Department of Justice (USDOJ) in the amount of \$10,709,491 for the Edward Byrne Memorial Justice Assistance Grant (JAG).
 FDLE will distribute JAG-Countywide (JAGC) local share funds in accordance with the JAGC distribution provisions of Chapter 11D-9, Florida Administrative Code.

 This Notice of Funding Opportunity seeks subrecipient applications for activities as they relate to criminal justice.
 Please note this program solicitation contains information provided by the USDOJ regarding specific areas of national focus and the priorities to help maximize the effectiveness of Byrne/JAG funding.
+Applicants are strongly encouraged to consider these federal priorities when developing their applications.